 You could and you should.
 Just not everl day.
 You should also make sure they're whole grain and you use real maple syrup, not the fake kind.
 Having your favorite things for breakfast,as long ad you fi but overindulge is fine.

-- What is the best breakfast combination?
+- What are the breakfast necessary parts?!

 Yes!
 Don’t ever try to restrict your favorite foods.
 I would recommend homemade waffles and/or wheat waffles.
 You can find lots of healthier versions online and make a bunch and freeze them.
 Then just pop them into the toaster.
 I would recommend adding fruit on your waffle and only a little bit of syrup so it’s still sweet but not as unhealthy.